Click to open, double click to close

 It didn’t have to be like that and it could have been oh so much better.
 But it wasn’t.
 Ireland could have stood in proud glory as a beacon of change and good in the world.
 Instead the capitalistic lure of material gain blinded the nation to anything else.

-As Christmas 2008 approaches and the people of the world face up to the realities and impact of a global recession that was triggered by greedy profiteering, it is perhaps worth pondering on the parallels, for one day it will be too late to learn.
+As Christmas 2008 approaches and the people of the world face up to the realities and impact of a global recession that was triggered by greedy profiteering, it is perhaps worth pondering on the parallels, for one day it will be too late to learn.r

-The Lisbon Treaty Dicktative
+The Lisbon

-n the latest unashamedly doublespeak commentary, Irish Minister of State for European Affairs Dick Roche says that by not having a second referendum on the Lisbon Treaty, Irish people are being denied their rights.
+In the latest unashamedly doublespeak commentary, Irish Minister of State for European Affairs Dick Roche says that by not having a second referendum on the Lisbon Treaty, Irish people are being denied their rights.

 “Why should the Irish people be denied the opportunity to "save Ireland's commissioner"?
 Why should we spurn the opportunity to protect our sovereign position on corporate taxation?
 Why would we not want to secure additional guarantees that respect the provisions of the Constitution on the right to life, on education and on family issues?
-Why should the Irish people be denied the opportunity to copperfasten our tradition of military neutrality”
+Why should the Irish people be denied the opportunity to copperfasten our tradition of military neutrality” said Mr Roche in a article published by the Irish Times.

 The Lisbon Treaty, all EU citizens were informed, could not be implemented by the EU Parliament without the full ratification of all EU member states.
 It was originally planned to have such ratification in place by the end of 2008.
 Failing such all-member state agreement it was planned that the treaty would come into force on the first day of the month following the last ratification.